palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 ### 4. Find your USB Dongle's Serial/COM port

 In the first section of the LIVE (from Cyton) sub-panel, find your Dongle's Serial/COM port name.
-If you're using a Mac or Linux, it's name will be in the following format:
+If you're using a Mac or Linux, its name will be in the following format:

 ![Select Serial](../assets/images/serial_cyton_select_serial_port.png)